-Note: Simulation settings are not applied when replaying your script with the browser application.
+Note: Simulation settings are not applied when replaying your script with the browser.

-- b) Enable the Step by step execution option to run your script step by step in the Browser Application window. - 3.
+- c) Enable the Step by step execution option to run your script step by step.
+This option is available for Internet Explorer only. - 3.
 Click Run.

 Note: You are not running an actual load test here, only a test run with a single virtual user to see if your script requires debugging.